amankhoza/data-mining/SearchEngine/readme.md

 # Dependencies
-In order to run the code in this project, the following python dependencies must be installed:
+In order to run the code in this project, you need python 3 installed with the following dependencies met:

 * BeautifulSoup: `pip install beautifulsoup4`